StutiiiG/data-center-impact/README.md

 ## Reuse and Extension

 To reuse or extend this project:

- - Replace or add datasets in the data directory
+- Replace or add datasets in the `data/` directory

- - Update aggregation logic in the backend to support new metrics
+- Update backend aggregation logic to support new metrics or resolutions

- - Add new layers following the existing Leaflet + filter pattern
+- Add new map layers following the existing Leaflet + filtering pattern

 The visualization framework is intentionally modular to support additional environmental or infrastructure datasets.